MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

     You can use the [!INCLUDE[nav_admin](../developer/includes/nav_admin_md.md)] or [Set-NAVServerInstance](https://go.microsoft.com/fwlink/?linkid=401395) cmdlet of the [!INCLUDE[nav_shell_md](../developer/includes/nav_shell_md.md)].

-    For information about the [!INCLUDE[nav_admin](../developer/includes/nav_admin_md.md)], see [How to: Start, Stop, Restart, or Remove a Dynamics NAV Server Instance](dynamics-nav/How-to--Start--Stop--Restart--or-Remove-a-Microsoft-Dynamics-NAV-Server-Instance.md) in the Dev/IT Pro Help for [!INCLUDE[navnow](../developer/includes/navnow_md.md)].

     To use the Set-NAVServerInstance cmdlet, run the following command:
     ```
     Set-NAVServerInstance –ServerInstance <ServerInstanceName> -Stop